 The web pages use the Perl scripting language and a number of the default Perl modules.
 To use the search function on the router web page the Perl module JSON::PP must be installed (on Linux this might be in a package called libjson-pp-perl if not part of the standard Perl installation).

 CompilationTo compile the programs just type make at the top level of the source tree.
+There are a number of options that can be given when compiling to change the compilation options:

 This program has been written to run on Linux, no cross-platform compatibility has been specifically included but on the other hand other platforms have not knowingly been excluded either.